 Busting the myths

 Cost is no longer a plausible reason to rely on spreadsheets for cash flow forecasting.
 Cloud-based solutions such as Analyste CashForecast, offer competitive pricing.
-Modular, on-demand, SaaS solutions have revolutionised application choice.
-Simply choose the modules you need, pay by the month and no IT involvement required.
+Modular, on-demand, SaaS solutions have revolutionized application choice.
+Simply choose the modules you need, pay by the month, and no IT involvement is required.
 Free up more departmental time by reducing the number of resource hours required to maintain a spreadsheeting process and the cost-saving just got bigger.

 Mini Case-Study: Conviviality a ‘Spreadsheeting Horror Story’

 At first, the drinks retailer Conviviality said profits would be 20% lower than the £70m expected by the City, with £5.2m of the £14m holes that had opened up in its forecast, down to a spreadsheet error.
 The remainder was a reflection of weakening profit margins.

 On 21 March 2018, the Guardian (UK) reported “Firm issues third profits warning; says it will meet investors to raise funds via a share placing’’.
 The company, in a stock exchange announcement, said it was holding meetings with investors to raise £125m via a share placing that would help it pay a £30m tax bill due at the end of the month, fund overdue payments to creditors and repay a £30m loan.